Picking up from last time –

 I could’ve read the play on different flights.
 I didn’t.

-Things I wanted to do above reading the play (or really anything that had to do with BMI):
+Things I wanted to do above reading the play:

 – read any magazine sold at the airport